 Maddox and the Special Task Force came to focus on one central character: Mohammed Ibrahim Omar al-Muslit, a relative and bodyguard of Saddam.
 After about three months of interrogations, Maddox began to suspect that the guard’s presence in Tikrit signaled the former dictator’s proximity, so finding him became the central mission.
 “We started with family members, business partners, and that eventually led to his driver,” says Maddox.
 “On December 1 we arrested al-Muslit’s driver.
 And he was the one who explained the entire layout—Mohammed Ibrahim was the messenger for Saddam and the insurgency.”

 For the next 13 days, the driver joined Maddox on raids, even sat in on interrogations.
 On December 13, they finally got the bodyguard.
 The man stalled at first.
 After a few hours, his position changed.
 In fact, he became adamant: “I’ll take you, but we have to go right now,” he told Maddox.
-Ibrahim knew that if he waited too long, Hussein would grow suspicious and leave and Maddox’s —of money and relocation help—would become void.
+Ibrahim knew that if he waited too long, Hussein would grow suspicious and leave and Maddox’s offer—of money and relocation help—would become void.

 That evening, the Special Task Force, with the support of the 1st Brigade of the 4th Infantry Division, headed out to the village of Ad Dawr about 10 miles southeast of Tikrit.
 At first, a search of two targeted houses came up empty, but then a force member discovered the hole in the ground that was soon beamed across TV screens around the world.
 In that hole sat the pathetic, unkempt figure of a deposed tyrant.